MidPoint in a Container

 • Pre-configured environment

-The image can be easily Customized by the configuration to cover the most of the expected usage.
+The image can be customized to cover most use cases.

-Image is based on standards from OCI (Open Container Initiative).
-The documentation is focused on Docker or vanilla Kubernetes usage.
+The image is based on Open Container Initiative (OCI) standards.
+The installation documentation is focused on using midPoint in Docker or vanilla Kubernetes.

-The structure (schema) has to be initiated in advance.
-Once the correct schema version is ready, the midPoint checks the initial object (content) and push it if necessary.
+The schema has to be initialized in advance.
+Once a correct schema version is ready, midPoint checks the initial object (content) and pushes it if necessary.

-There is a generic repository implementation available, which also covers other than PostgreSQL DB.
-This repository schema is deprecated.
-The available feature set is limited and no new features are available with this repository schema.
-In case you are historically using this repository schema, we strongly recommend to migrate to native repository.
+A generic repository implementation, which also covers other than PostgreSQL databases, is available.
+However, this repository schema is deprecated.
+Its feature set is limited, and no new features are available for this repository schema.
+If you are using this repository schema for historic reasons, we strongly recommend to migrate to native repository.

-The availability of deprecated generic repository schema may require the active subscription.
+The availability of the deprecated generic repository schema may require an active subscription.

 containerized env

 Figure 1.
-Schema of the containerized environment (base setup)
+Schema of a containerized environment (basic setup)

-In basic setup there are 3 containers needed.
+In a basic setup, 3 containers are needed.

-Once the environment is ready the midPoint itself can be started.
+Once the environment is ready, midPoint can be started.

 Image : evolveum/midpoint

-This container handles all the requirements for the environment, which have to be prepared before the midPoint instance will start.
+This container handles all requirements for the environment.
+These need to be prepared before the midPoint instance starts.

-The requirement is to use the same version of the image as for container with midPoint to ensure the correct version of definition is used.
+The initialization image version has to match the midPoint container version to ensure the correct definition is used.

-The process uses ninja application to prepare basic native repository configuration.
-All additional information like DB URI is updated afterward via environment variable(s) on the container.
+The process uses a ninja application to prepare the basic native repository configuration.
+All additional information, such as the DB URI, is updated at a later point via environment variables in the container.

-In the complex installation the init phase can be skipped by the design.
-In that case the environment is initialized separately as explicit process during the build of the environment.
+In a complex installation, the initialization phase can be skipped by design.
+The environment would then be initialized separately as an explicit process during the build of the environment.

-The provided configuration counts with the situation that the environment is prepared directly during the first run.
+The provided configuration assumes that the environment is prepared directly during the first run.

-For the repository we only need a running instance of PostgreSQL server, where it is possible to connect from the midPoint container.
-All the rest is handled from client side of the connection
+For the repository, you only need a running instance of a PostgreSQL server that can connect from the midPoint container.
+Everything else is handled by the client side of the connection.

 Image : postgres

-We build the images in our jenkins infrastructure.
-After basic tests (e.g. the environment can be started) the images are pushed to the public Docker hub repository.
-All the necessary resources for the docker image build are publicly available like other our resources on GitHub.
+We build the images in our Jenkins infrastructure.
+After some basic tests, in which we make sure, for example, that the environment can be started, we push the tested images to the public Docker hub repository.
+All the necessary resources for the Docker image build are publicly available, as well as our other resources, on GitHub.

-The name consists of the image name and the tag.
-The name is "stable" in form evolveum/midpoint.
-The tag differs depending on the version and base OS used for the image.
+The full Docker image name consists of the base image name and a tag.
+The base image name is fixed (evolveum/midpoint:); while the tag differs depending on the midPoint version and the base operational system (OS) used for the image.

 Table 1.
-Used based OSs for the image and their tag suffixes
+Used base OSs for images and their tag suffixes

 Alpine